Telecom tycoon says Ottawa's policy imperils Wind, foreign investment

 "Canada is behaving like a third-world country.
 It is not behaving like a Western developed economy," Sawiris said in an interview with Reuters on Wednesday.

-Sawiris, whose investment firm Accelero Capital Holdings had offered C$520 million (313.4 million pounds) for the Allstream unit, said he was livid about the Allstream ruling and he vowed not to invest any further funds in Canada.
+Sawiris, whose investment firm Accelero Capital Holdings had offered C$520 million ($500 million) for the Allstream unit, said he was livid about the Allstream ruling and he vowed not to invest any further funds in Canada.

 A spokeswoman for the Canadian government, responding to the comments, said Canada "is open to foreign investment in all sectors of the economy, but not at the expense of the security of Canadians."